-Further illustrative of her record of professional excellence, AnnMaria has been the Principal Investigator of three Phase I grants, all of which have progressed to Phase II, providing a total of over $1.5 million in funding for Small Business Innovation Research.
-7 Generation Games received a $99,900 SBIR Phase I award in 2012 and $450,000 in Phase II funding in 2013.
+Further illustrative of her record of professional excellence, AnnMaria has been the Principal Investigator of four Phase I grants, all of which have progressed to Phase II, providing a total of over $2.1 million in funding for Small Business Innovation Research.

 She has been a professor at University of California – Riverside, Minot State University, Jamestown College, Pepperdine University, Loyola Marymount University and National University.
 She has written dozens of articles published in scientific and academic journals, authored multiple chapters in books and is a much-sought after speaker on the numerous subjects, including education technology, software development, SAS, special education, online learning, statistical analysis and minority education.

 AnnMaria has a Ph.D. in Educational Psychology with specializations in Applied Statistics and Tests & Measurements from the University of California – Riverside, an MBA from the University of Minnesota and a BSBA from Washington University in St. Louis.